FPGAwars/icestudio/source/gui.rst

 Edit
 ````

 * **Image path**: set the project's relative image path.
 This image will be shown in the exported block.
+For example, a valid value can be: 'resources/images/and.svg'.

 * **Clear graph**: remove all blocks and wires from the graph.
 * **Clone selected**: clone the selected block.
 It can also be done with *Ctrl + c* key.